Clickcease

 Here’s a breakdown of the key elements of this law:

-1. Illegal Photography or Recording: It’s an offense to photograph or record a person without their consent, and with the intent to arouse or gratify sexual desire.
+1. Illegal Photography or Recording: It’s an offense to photograph or record a person without their consent with the intent to invade their privacy.
 This applies to images captured by any means, including cameras, cell phones, or other electronic means.
+Important 2025 Update: Prosecutors are no longer required to prove intent to arouse or gratify sexual desire, making it easier to secure convictions.

 3. Distribution: It is also an offense to promote a photo or video obtained in such a manner, which typically means sharing or distributing the material without consent.

-What Acts Are Illegal Under the Improper Photography Statute?
+What Acts Are Illegal Under the Invasive Visual Recording Statute?

-The statute covers recording, broadcasting, and transmitting visual images and video recordings.
+The statute covers recording, broadcasting, and transmitting visual images and video recordings without consent when a person has a reasonable expectation of privacy.

-What is an “Intimate Area” for Purposes of Improper Photography?
+What is an “Intimate Area” for Purposes of Invasive Visual Recording?

 An intimate area for purposes of this statute includes the naked or clothed genitals, pubic area, anus, buttocks, or female breasts of a person.

-In Texas, improper photography is a state jail felony, punishable by:
+In Texas, invasive visual recording is a state jail felony, punishable by:

 • 180 days to 2 years in a state jail